Wilber-Alves/Modulo-4-EBAC/README.md

 # Modulo-4-EBAC

 Scene created for exercise of module-4-EBAC.
 A objec called AnimalSignSystem (class = ScriptModulo4EBAC) was added to the scene of a maze game.
 The class containing the ability to recognize 3 different key inputs (Z, X and C); Each recognized key prints the name of a different animal (Bird, Pig and Cat), using switch cases and enums.
 More details can be seen in the General project summary comments tab and in the other code comments.
-Real Materials Vol.0 - free samples (Lex4art) from the Asset Store were used and installed with Package Manager.
-Some prefabs and meshes used in the project were obtained from the Asset Store (mesh of the 'Power Orbs' - Sphere decorative_PHYS from Lex4art).
-The other prefabs (coins, door, key, level design, and animal symbols) were made by me using primitives available in Unity and models made in Blender 4.4.
+Prototype Map (AngeloMaN87) from the Asset Store were used and installed with Package Manager.
+Prefabs (coins, door, key, level design, and animal signs) were made using primitives available in Unity and models made in Blender 4.4.

 * The Maze Game started!